WHEN, WHERE AND HOW MUCH?

 - Team members pay individually.
 For this type of team you sign up through the ‘Individual entry’ section and either create or join a team during registration.

-If a team captain creates a team by 31st August only those who claim their place on the team by 31st August will be eligible for the early bird long sleeve running top.
+If a team captain creates a team by 2nd September, only those who claim their place on the team by 2nd September will be eligible for the early bird long sleeve running top.
+Claiming a place means completing the registration form with your personal details.

 All places in prepaid teams must be claimed by 31st October.
 This is to facilitate building the team packs.
 Following 31st October spots are no longer held and go on general sale.